stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_database_delete.md

 ## stackit beta sqlserverflex database delete

-Deletes an SQLServer Flex database
+Deletes a SQLServer Flex database

 ### Synopsis

-Deletes an SQLServer Flex database.
+Deletes a SQLServer Flex database.
 This operation cannot be triggered asynchronously (the "--async" flag will have no effect).

 ```